Planning Permission and Building Regulations.

 - Original building - the building as it was first built

-All this is conditional upon the use of suitable cable and fittings for the application, that the circuit protective measures are unaffected and suitable for protecting the new circuit, and that all work complies with all other appropriate regulations.
+All electrical work is conditional upon the use of suitable cable and fittings for the application, that the circuit protective measures are unaffected and suitable for protecting the new circuit, and that all work complies with all other appropriate regulations.

-All other work must either be carried out by certified individuals/companies or notified to the local Building Control before work begins, this includes:
+Notifiable electrical work must either be carried out and/or certified by a certified individual/company or notified to the local Building Control before work begins.
+Notifiable work is (by the 2013 edition):

-If in doubt, check with the local Building Control.
+If in doubt, check with a registered individual/ company or the local Building Control.

-These rules DO apply to DIY activities, anyone carrying out DIY changes which are notifiable will have to submit a building notice to the local authority before starting work and pay the fee to have the work inspected and tested.
+These rules DO apply to DIY activities, anyone carrying out DIY changes which are notifiable will have to either arrange for a third part to certify the work or submit a building notice to the local authority before starting work and pay the fee to have the work inspected and tested.

 Problems may be encountered when trying to sell a property which has had notifiable electrical work carried out but for which the appropriate certificate cannot be produced.